cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 adduser --home /home/checkersuser --disabled-login --disabled-password checkersuser
 ```

-And run the script on the node:
+Now run the script on the node:

 <CodeGroup>